MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/windows-11-apis-for-audio-processing-objects.md

 The  [IApoAcousticEchoCancellation interface](/windows/win32/api/audioenginebaseapo/nn-audioenginebaseapo-iapoacousticechocancellation) has no explicit methods on it.
 Its purpose is to identify an AEC APO to the audio engine.
 This interface may only be implemented by mode effects (MFX) on capture endpoints.
 Implementing this interface on any other APO will lead to a failure in loading that APO.
 For general information about MFX, see [Audio Processing Objects Architecture](./audio-processing-object-architecture.md).

 If the mode effect on a capture endpoint is implemented as a series of chained APOs, only the APO closest to the device may implement this interface.
 APOs that implement this interface will be offered the APO_CONNECTION_PROPERTY_V2 structure in its call to [IAudioProcessingobjectRT::APOProcess](/windows/win32/api/audioenginebaseapo/nf-audioenginebaseapo-iaudioprocessingobjectrt-apoprocess).
-The APO can check for a APO_CONNECTION_PROPERTY_V2_SIGNATURE signature on the connection property and typecast the incoming APO_CONNECTION_PROPERTY structure to a APO_CONNECTION_PROPERTY_V2 structure.
+The APO can check for an APO_CONNECTION_PROPERTY_V2_SIGNATURE signature on the connection property and typecast the incoming APO_CONNECTION_PROPERTY structure to an APO_CONNECTION_PROPERTY_V2 structure.

 In recognition of the fact that AEC APOs usually run their algorithms at a specific sampling rate/channel count, the audio engine provides resampling support to APOs that implement the IApoAcousticEchoCancellation interface.